meagerfindings/meagerfindings.com/pages/the-resource-page.md

 Claim offers, go shopping, scan your receipt with the app, and you'll earn credits to your account.
 Cash-out with PayPal or other services.
 Use my [referral code](https://ibotta.com/r/cbvrhqr) for a $10 start.

+### Do$h

+[Do$h](https://link.dosh.cash/OE9KleNfmP) allows you to link your credit card and they provide cash-back on purchases you make at several large retailers and restaurants.

+**Best feature:** You can hook up your credit card without linking your bank or using your bank credentials.
+Helps with security in terms of keeping your money safe.
+Granted, you are getting rewarded by recording your purchase history.

+### Drop

+Link a credit card or debit card to [Drop](https://b.ewd.io/code?c=e6ymo) to get cash back at select retailers. _Use your best judgment here as it requires hooking up to your bank account._

 ### Fakespot

 Something have rave reviews on Amazon that seem to good to be true?
 Simply post an Amazon url into [Fakespot](https://www.fakespot.com/) to get a review of the reviews on the Amazon item's page and you'll get an analysis of the reviews to see if they have tell-tale markers of being fraudulent.
 A great last step in your Amazon checkout process.